dellman000/CISC275/README.md

 # To DO
 1. Goal is to make a 3D tick tac toe game
 2. learn how to make better-looking websites using CSS and bootstrap
-3. Animating sprites in JS
+3. Animating sprites in JS or TS
 4. should use typescript more than javascript
+5. should turn this read me into HTML code
+6. build an outline of the UI